wincsw/ENGG1340-Project-Group-188/README.md

   Coding element:
   - Data structures for storing game status

-    Self-defined data structure `item` will be used to store the infomation of the items.
+    Self-defined data structure `attacker` will be used to store the infomation of the items, which data types of `string` and `int` will be used in the `attacker` data structure.

   - Dynamic memory management